infinum/app-deploy-script/README.md

 ## Script modifications

 In general, the script should be used as-is.

-The only part that could be changed is marked as "DEPLOY OPTIONS" and it is available under the `deploy_options` function.
+The only part that should be changed is stored inside  `deploy-options.sh` file under the `deploy_options` function.
 This part of the script is responsible for creating the first part of the tag that can trigger a specific workflow on CI.
 If given values are not enough or they are not representing the project structure, they can be replaced with different values.
-Keep in mind that prefix `internal-` should be used for the builds created for the internal testing, while builds for beta testing (i.e. Google Play Beta or Apple TestFlight) or public release, should be prefixed as `beta-` or `playstore`/ `appstore`.
+> Keep in mind that prefix `internal-` should be used for the builds created for the internal testing, while builds for beta testing (i.e. Google Play Beta or Apple TestFlight) or public release, should be prefixed as `beta-` or `playstore`/ `appstore`.

-As tag creation is separated into the few small steps, some of them can be skipped and/or disabled by changing configuration flags at the beginning of the script.
+As tag creation is separated into the few small steps, some of them can be skipped and/or disabled by changing configuration flags at the beginning of the script inside `deploy-options.sh` file.

 ```bash
 # If enabled, console will be cleared on every script run.